Cardiomyopathies

 - Procedures or surgery – depending on the type of cardiomyopathy and how it’s affecting blood flow

-In more advanced cases, specialist care may be required to manage complications and support quality of life.
+In more advanced cases, referral to a specialist transplant centre may be required to manage complications and support quality of life.

 With the right care and follow-up, many people with cardiomyopathy are able to manage their condition effectively and maintain an active lifestyle.